vertexproject/synapse/docs/synapse/glossary.rst

 Edge, Directed
 --------------

-In a :ref:`gloss-directed-graph`, a directed edge is used to connect exactly two nodes (vertexes) in a one-way relationship.
+In a :ref:`gloss-directed-graph`, a directed edge is used to connect exactly two nodes (vertexes) in a one-way (directional) relationship.
 Compare with :ref:`gloss-hyperedge`.

 .. _gloss-extended-comp-op: